plainenough/david/docs/STANDARDS.md

 ## 6. Optimize for Performance

 - Use appropriate data structures and algorithms that fit your use case.
-- Consider using `generators` or `list comprehensions` for better memory management and speed.
-- Profile your code using tools like `cProfile` to identify bottlenecks.

 ## 7. Security Practices